mplegaspi/AzureVPNECMP/README.md

 But PING from VM3 or VM33 to VM2 may be failed.
 This is by designed in our topology, cause return traffic may be routed via different way. <br>

+We use `iperf` for this testing.
+Please note `iperf3` use two TCP connection in the testing. may have problem in this topology.<br>

 ## Testing Scenarios 1 : Single sender with multiple TCP flows.

 On both receiver side, run `iperf -s -D` and `iperf -s -u -D`. iperf server will listen on tcp port 5001 and udp port 5001.<br>